If you recently performed a compliance security scan, the results might look

 #2.4 upgrade LoadModule authn_alias_module modules/mod_authn_alias.so #2.4 upgrade LoadModule authn_default_module modules/mod_authn_default.so #2.4 upgrade LoadModule authz_default_module modules/mod_authz_default.so #2.4 upgrade LoadModule disk_cache_module modules/mod_disk_cache.so

-Edit /etc/httpd/conf/httpd.conf to add the following line with the other
+Edit /etc/httpd/conf/httpd.conf to add the following line with

 LoadModule authz_core_module modules/mod_authz_core.so

 Add the following lines to the bottom of the block of